The scaling limit of critical Ising interfaces is CLE(3): Identification of the Scaling Limit

-Let us condition on the first crossing $\xi$ of $-$ spins from $\mathcal{I}^{\eta}$ to $\Omega\setminus\partial^{\epsilon}\Omega$ in counterclockwise order (say).
+We condition on the data $\mathcal{F}$ of all the Ising spins included in $\mathcal{I}^{d}$ to the left of $\xi\cup\xi'$.
+Conditionally on $\xi$ to exist, and on the data $\mathcal{F}$, the law of the remaining spins is given by an Ising model in a quad, where two of the opposing boundary subintervals ($\xi$ and $\mathcal{J}$) carry $-$ spins (see Figure \ref{fig:Ising_loops_boundary}).
+Moreover, the extremal length of this quad is bounded, uniformly in $\xi$, $\delta$.

 By RSW-type estimates \cite[Corollary 1.7]{chelkak-duminil-hongler}, we obtain that with (uniformly) positive probability, $\xi$ is connected by a path of $-$ spins to the $-$ spins of $\mathcal{J}$.
 This implies that the Ising interface generated by the $\pm$ boundary condition hits $\mathcal{I}^{\eta_{k}}$.
-Passing to the limit $n\to\infty$ and then $k\to\infty$ implies that the scaling limit of the interface generated by the boundary conditions hits $\mathcal{I}$ with positive probability, which is a contradiction: the scaling limit is $\mathrm{SLE}_{3}$ \cite[Theorem 1]{chelkak-duminil-hongler-kemppainen-smirnov}, which never hits the boundary of the domain it lives in \cite{lawler-ii}. \end{proof} \begin{lem} The scaling limit of the outermost Ising loops are almost surely simple and do not touch each other.\end{lem} \begin{proof} As explained in the proof of Lemma \ref{lem:outermost-loops-have-limit}, the outermost Ising loops are `harvested' through the iteration of a two-step exploration process of FK loops and Ising arcs.
-Let us call the \emph{harvest time} of an outermost Ising loop the number of iterations needed to discover it.
-Two Ising loops with different harvest time do not touch each other in the scaling limit.
-Indeed, the loops that are harvested at a given time $T>1$ are recovered as outermost loops within cut-out domains containing an Ising configuration with $+$ boundary conditions.
-By Lemma \ref{lem:limits-avoid-boundary}, these boundary conditions separate the Ising loops harvested at time $T$ from the loops that were harvested at earlier times.
+Passing to the limit $n\to\infty$ and then $k\to\infty$ implies that the scaling limit of the interface generated by the boundary conditions hits $\mathcal{I}$ with positive probability, which is a contradiction: the scaling limit is $\mathrm{SLE}_{3}$ \cite[Theorem 1]{chelkak-duminil-hongler-kemppainen-smirnov}, which never hits the boundary of the domain it lives in \cite[Proposition 6.8]{lawler-ii}. \end{proof}

+\begin{proof}[Proof of Lemma \ref{lem:ising-loops-dont-touch-boundary}] Lemma \ref{lem:ising-loops-dont-touch-boundary-eq} shows that the scaling limits of Ising loops almost surely either do not touch the boundary or are included in it.
+However, this second possibility almost surely does not happen, as Ising loops are included in cut-out domains of the scaling limits of the FK loops, themselves described by a branching $\mathrm{SLE}_{16/3}\left(-2/3\right)$.
+On the event that an Ising loop is included in the boundary, the same would have to be true of a piece of $\mathrm{SLE}_{16/3}\left(-2/3\right)$, which cannot happen.